Søren Pilmark: Film and television

+Other roles

+Pilmark gained popularity through playing DSB TV commercials, dubbed "Harry and Bahnsen".

+In 2001 Pilmark, along with Natasja Crone, hosted the Eurovision Melodi Grand Prix in the Park.

 Writing

 Pilmark's published his first novel, Varieté, in 2021.
-The novel is a historical drama about a magician, set in a provincial vaudeville theater in Denmark in the 1910s.
+The novel is a historical drama about a magician, set in a provincial vaudeville theatre in Denmark in the 1910s.

+Personal life

+On 28 May 1983, Søren Pilmark married Susanne Rée.

+As of February 2026 Pilmark and his wife and Susanne Pilmark are ambassadors for SOS Children's Villages in Denmark.